french-barbarians/barbarian-trainer/README.md

 ## 🎯 What is MyPrivateCoach?

-MyPrivateCoach is a revolutionary AI-powered running coach that leverages **iExec's decentralized confidential computing platform** to provide personalized training advice while ensuring your GPS workout data and conversation remains completely private and secure.
+MyPrivateCoach is a revolutionary AI-powered running coach that leverages **iExec's decentralized confidential computing platform** to provide personalized training advice while ensuring your GPS workout data and chat remains completely private and secure.

 ### Key Features